DHTMLX/docs-todolist/docs/guides/mcp-server.md

 How do I switch to a different active project and move a task into it?
 ~~~
 ~~~
-What happens to a project's tasks when I delete it with deleteProject() in DHTMLX To Do List?
+What happens to a project's tasks when I delete the project in DHTMLX To Do List?
 ~~~

 **Selection and bulk operations**